The Manhattan Rare Book Company

 (details)

-signed and inscribed by David Hockney
+With large original color lithograph signed by David Hockney

 (details)